 Online Dance Workshops

 We are delighted to be working with Future Paisley to offer a series of recorded online Swing Dance sessions and live zoom workshops that build to form a short dance routine.
-So if you want to keep your energy and spirit going, learn new skills and perhaps have the opportunity to be part of the community cast of our new play “Other Side of the River” please get in touch.
+Designed to keep your energy and spirit going, enable you to develop new skills and perhaps have the opportunity to be part of the community cast of our new play “Other Side of the River”.

 How It Works